 These aims are both laudable and yet worrisome.
-The goal is to create an environment where students learn to play active roles in reconstructing both their lives and the larger society, but to make certain that the society they wish to build is based wholly on principles that themselves are not open to social criticism by non-believers.
-Only those anointed by their particular version of God and only a society built upon the vision held by the anointed is legitimate.
+Create an environment where students learn to play active roles in reconstructing both their lives and the larger society.
+But make certain that the society they wish to build is based wholly on principles that themselves are not open to social criticism by non-believers.
+Only those anointed by their particular version of God and only a society built upon the vision held by the anointed are legitimate.
 All else is sinful.

-One can get a sense of how close students with this vision are to the seat of power in the United States from the little-known fact that Patrick Henry interns are working in Karl Rove's office in the White House (Rosin 2005).
-Rove, one of the most powerful and controversial figures in the current Bush administration, is at the center of a good deal of rightist strategy nationally.
-Thus, Patrick Henry is more than a little effective in its goal of placing students as apprentices to positions of authority in which they can indeed "promote practical application of biblical principles."
+One can get a sense of how close students with this vision are to the seat of power in the United States from the little known fact that interns from Patrick Henry are working in Karl Rove's office in the White House (Rosin, 2005).
+Rove, one of the most powerful and the controversial figures in the current Bush administration, is at the center of a good deal of rightist strategy nationally.
+Thus, Patrick Henry is more than a little effective in its goal of placing students as apprentices to positions of authority in which they can indeed "promote practical application of biblical principles and the original intent of the founding documents of the American republic, while preparing students for lives of public service, advocacy and citizen leadership."

-Thus, for all of its creative uses of technology, its understanding of 'market needs' and how to fill them, its personal sacrifices, its appeal to the women who are primarily engaged in the work of actually doing it, and its rapid growth fostered by good press and creative mobilizing strategies, a good deal of home schooling speaks the language of authoritarian populism.
-There is an inside and an outside, and for many authoritarian populists, the only way to protect the inside is to change the outside so that it mirrors the religious impulses and commitments of the inside.
-Doing this is hard political, educational, and emotional work, and new technologies clearly are playing a growing role in such personal and social labor.
+Thus, for all of its creative uses of technology, its understanding of "market needs" and how to fill them, its personal sacrifices, the immense labor of the mostly women who are engaged in the work of actually doing it, and its rapid growth fostered by good press and creative mobilizing strategies, a good deal of home schooling speaks the language of authoritarian populism.
+There's an inside and an outside.
+And for many authoritarian populists, the only way to protect the inside is to change the outside so that it mirrors the religious impulses and commitments of the inside.
+Doing this is hard political, educational, and emotional work.
+And new technologies clearly are playing a growing role in such personal and social labor.